-Big Beautiful Dark and Scary's title track was written by Julia Wolfe.
-Wolfe, who was a witness to the 9/11 tragedy, standing with her young children two blocks from Twin Towers when the planes hit, captures the feverish post- apocalyptic feeling of living in the wake of 9/11 with an ominous wall of sound that has the Bang on a Can All-Stars playing at full throttle.
-For the premiere in April 2002 Wolfe wrote, "This is how life feels right now."
+Big Beautiful Dark and Scary's title track was written by Julia Wolfe, who witnessed the 9/11 tragedy.
+Based on her memory of standing with her young children just two blocks from the Twin Towers when the planes hit, the piece captures the feverish post-apocalyptic feeling of living in the aftermath of 9/11 with an ominous, full-throttle wall of sound.
+For the premiere in April 2002, Wolfe wrote, "This is how life feels right now."

 Big Beautiful Dark and Scary also features brand new tracks by Michael Gordon, David Lang, Louis Andriessen, Evan Ziporyn, Kate Moore (BoaC Summer Festival 2007 alum), and David Longstreth (an alum of the 2003 Bang on a Can Summer Festival).
 Longstreth's three contributions to the album — Instructional Video, Matt Damon, and Breakfast at J&M — capture the off-beat quirkiness that has become his signature as the mastermind behind the indie sensation Dirty Projectors.